 ACADEMIC AFFAIRS - The division of Academic Affairs includes all academic departments within the University, organized into a College of Liberal Arts and two professional schools, the School of Business and the School of Education.
-Other functions within this division include Enrollment Management (Admissions, Financial Assistance, Orientation, Provisional Programs, and Registrar), the library, and the graduate programs.
+Other functions within this division include Enrollment Management (Admissions, Financial Assistance, Orientation, Provisional Programs, and Registrar), the library, the graduate programs, Performing Arts Center, and Richardson Center for the Child.